Free Website Content - Making an RSS Feed

 The title and description should be written to describe

-the title, description and link.
-Tags are enclosed in brackets
+designate the title, description and link.
+Tags are

 The following is what an item in a xml file looks like: